cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 Cycling tasks are held once they pass the final cycle point, if one is specified.
 Once all tasks have achieved this state the suite will shut down.
-If this item is provided you can override it on the command line or in the gcylc suite start panel.
+If this item is provided you can override it on the command line.

 In date-time cycling, if you do not provide time zone information for this, it will be assumed to be local time, or in UTC if :ref:`UTC-mode` is set, or in